-Both the EU and U.S. have existing regulations about data and personal information.
-So what’s different this time?
-These rules have teeth.
+Prior to GDPR, both the EU and U.S. already had regulations about data and personal information.
+So, what was different this time?

-Tied to these new rules are some enforcement powers that are bound to make any international marketer do a double take.
-The penalties for breaking them can be as high as four percent of a company’s annual revenue.
-We’re talking millions, or even billions, of dollars.
+GDPR has enforcement abilities that rightfully make any international marketer do a double take.
+The penalties for breaking the rules can be as high as four percent of a company’s annual revenue.
+And in some instances, this could mean millions, or even billions, of dollars.

 At their core, the General Data Protection Regulations are about three ideas: